ventus-ag/documentation/content/products/kubernetes/kubernetes-cluster.md

 ## Resize Cluster
 To resize the Cluster, do the following:
 - identify the Cluster, that you want to resize, on the *Clusters page*;
-- click on the **Actions** icon  and select the **Edit** in the list of available options;
+- click on the **Actions** icon  and select the **Resize** in the list of available options;
-- update the count of Worker-nodes in the Cluster on the opened *Edit Cluster window* and click on the SAVE icon:
+- update the count of Worker-nodes in the Cluster on the opened *Resize Cluster window* and click on the SAVE icon:

 ![](../../../assets/images/clusters/5.png?width=30pc&classes=border,shadow)